mocs524/greybus-spec/source/special.rst

 Module.
 The Interface ID informs the AP Module which Interface now has a module present, and supplies information (such as the vendor and model numbers) the SVC knows about the Interface.
-Exactly one hotplug event shall be sent by the SVC for a module when it has been inserted (or if it was found to be present at initial power-on).
+<GYBS.R.0209.001>Exactly one hotplug event shall be sent by the SVC
+for a module when it has been inserted (or if it was found to be present at initial power-on).</GYBS.R.0209.001>

 .. figtable::
     :nofig: